Birmingham pollen forecast - today, tomorrow and the week ahead

 Is pollen high in Birmingham right now?

-On 25 June 2026, overall pollen levels in Birmingham are moderate.
-Grass is the main contributor to airborne pollen, while cypress remain at lower levels
+On 16 July 2026, overall pollen levels in Birmingham are low.
+Grass is the main contributor to airborne pollen

 Will pollen levels change in Birmingham tomorrow?

-On 26 June 2026, pollen conditions in Birmingham will be similar to today, with cypress at low levels, grass at medium levels
+On 17 July 2026, pollen conditions in Birmingham will be different from today, with artemisia at low levels, cypress at low levels, grass at low levels

 Is pollen expected to decrease in Birmingham this week?